MichaelBonart/BachelorThesis/README.md

-# ws25_mbonart_mhn-feature-clustering
+# An MHN-Based Distance Measure for Clustering Cancer Progression Events

-Bachelor thesis on feature clustering of MHN input data based on MHN-evaluated similarity of cancer progression events.
+This respository is attached to Michael Bonart's Bachelor's thesis on clustering cancer progression events based on MHN-evaluated similarity and interchangeability.

 All implementations can be found in the 'src/' folder.